Conan (Titan Comics): Conan the Barbarian

 The first ongoing series Conan the Barbarian was introduced during Free Comic Book Day 2023 with an in issue that served as a prologue, followed by an ongoing series that started in August 2023.
-The series is written by Jim Zub, and started with Rob De La Torre and Doug Braithwaite as artists alternating between story arcs.
+The series is written by Jim Zub, and started with Roberto De La Torre and Doug Braithwaite as artists alternating between story arcs.
 Danica Brine served as guest artist for two issues during the fifth story arc, and Fernando Dagnino joined the artist rotation for the sixth arc, starting with issue #21.
-For the milestone issue #25, Alex Horley will draw and paint an oversized King Conan story.
+For the milestone issue #25, Alex Horley painted an oversized King Conan story.

 The Savage Sword of Conan

 The Savage Sword of Conan was announced in July 2023 as a limited series, to be published in black-and-white and magazine-sized format.
 The first issue was released in February 2024 with issues published every two months.
 Each issue features comics, prose stories, poems, and art pages, starring Conan as well as other characters by Robert E. Howard.
+The magazine is edited by Chris Butera.
 Titan Comics initially committed to six issues, but announced at the 2024 San Diego Comic-Con that the series would be extended to a second year, and in 2025 it was further extended to a third year.

 Howardverse crossovers

 Conan: Battle of the Black Stone was a crossover event with Conan and other Robert E. Howard characters, namely Solomon Kane, Dark Agnes, James Allison, El Borak and Conrad and Kirowan.
 It started with a Free Comic Book Day issue in May 2024, written by Jim Zub and art by Jonas Scharf.
 This was followed by a collection of short stories in The Savage Sword of Conan #4 and a mini-series titled Conan: Battle of the Black Stone published from September to December 2024.

-A second crossover event titled Conan: Scourge of the Serpent, written by Jim Zub with art by Ivan Gil, has been announced for 2025.
-The event started with a Free Comic Book Day issue in May 2025 and is followed by a mini-series series starting in September 2025.
+A second crossover event titled Conan: Scourge of the Serpent, written by Jim Zub with art by Ivan Gil, started publication 2025.
+The event kicked off with a Free Comic Book Day issue in May 2025 and was followed by a mini-series series starting in September 2025.
 The story features various Howardian characters and takes place in three different times that are "metaphysically linked": the Thurian age with Kull, the Hyborian age with Conan and the twentieth century with John Kirowan.

+A third crossover event titled Conan: Tides of the Tyrant-King is being published in 2026.
+It features Thulsa Doom against Conan and his allies, and is again written by Jim Zub, with art by Spanish artist Jesús Merino.
+The event began in May with a Free Comic Book Day issue, followed by a mini-series in September 2026.